Colliders: Introduction

 \section{Introduction}

 The "heaviest" constituents of the Standard-Model have masses of about 100 GeV/$c^2$.
 If such objects should be produced in particle collisions, the center of mass energy (cms energy) of the two colliding particles must be of that order or larger.
-In particle physics we distinguish two types of experimental set-ups: \begin{itemize} \item{fixed target experiments: A particle beam hits after acceleration a target at rest. } \item{collision experiments: Two counter rotating particle beams are both accelerated and brought to collisions.
+In particle physics we distinguish two types of experimental set-ups: \begin{itemize} \item{fixed target experiments: A particle beam hits after acceleration a target at rest. } \item{collision experiments: Two counter rotating particle beams are both accelerated and brought into collision.
 The experimental detector encloses the collision point. } \end{itemize}

-The kinematics of a particle with mass $m$ can be expressed by its momentum $\vec{p}$ and energy $E$ which form a four-vector {\bf{p}}$~=~(E,\vec{p})$ whose square {\bf{p}}$^{2}$ is (with the appropriate norm) (see for example: \cite{bib:COL1})
+The kinematics of a particle with mass $m$ can be expressed by its momentum $\vec{p}$ and energy $E$ which form a four-vector {\bf{p}}$~=~(E,\vec{p})$.
+The square {\bf{p}}$^{2}$ is (with the redefinition of units by setting the~speed of light to 1) (see for example: \cite{bib:COL1})

 ~\\ In the collision of two particles of masses $m_{1}$ and $m_{2}$ the total centre of mass energy can be expressed in the form